sm4sh1k/win-scripts/README.md

-Useful scripts for Windows system administrators
+﻿Useful scripts for Windows system administrators
 ==============

 My collection of scripts for Windows operating system.